5 Signs That Show It’s Time To Change Your Vape Coil

 This is probably the most noticeable thing that tells you your coil needs replacing, and something most vapers will experience.
 When you vape, you’ll experience a truly horrible ‘burnt’ taste in the back of your throat – acrid and unpleasant, it can even make you feel sick.

 The gurgling can happen when your coil has not been placed properly in your e-cigarette, and this could be the case if you’ve just replaced the coil and are hearing this noise.
 You could try unscrewing and reattaching the coil, and making sure the holes all line up properly.
-However, if you still hear noticeable gurgling when you vape, it’s time for an e-cig coil replacement.
-If this doesn’t fix the problem, talk to an expert at a vape shop.
+However, if you still hear noticeable gurgling when you vape, it’s time for an e-cig Coil Replacement.
+If this doesn’t fix the problem, get in touch with our Customer Services Team.

 This one is a little harder to define, but is another that most vapers will come across.
 You’ll use the same e-liquids as usual but find that they just don’t hit the spot any more.
 Maybe they taste very dull, maybe they taste a bit odd, or maybe they don’t have any flavour at all.
 You might even be able to tell the difference in the e-liquid itself – it could look darker than normal, as if it’s taking on other colours when you put it in the tank.